fsuropaty/qr-code-component-challenge/README.md

 ### What I learned

-I strengthen my CSS knowledge from this challenge
+This strengthens my knowledge about CSS

 ### Useful resources